 The next logical step in bolstering your spreadsheets is to link data between different spreadsheets, grabbing the exact data or ranges of data you want and sending them to a whole new place!
 Here we’ll show you how to do that using the

-Note: note that when linking data to another spreadsheet, you’ll need to click the cell and “Allow Access” after entering the formula, otherwise the data won’t appear.
+Note: when linking data to another spreadsheet, you’ll need to click the cell and “Allow Access” after entering the formula, otherwise the data won’t appear.

 How to Link Data Using IMPORTRANGE

-The first, most fundamental method of linking data between sheets is to use the
+The most fundamental method of linking data between sheets is to use the

 IMPORTRANGE function.
 Here’s the syntax for how IMPORTRANGE transfers data from one spreadsheet to another: